-30Under30 Nominee: Rania Benameur
+30Under30 Honouree: Rania Benameur

-Great to hear from Significant Insights Global 30 under 30 nominee Rania Benameur, a research executive at Opinium, specialising in financial service market research across thought leadership, brand and communications, stakeholder understanding and product and service development.
+Great to hear from Significant Insights Global 30 under 30 honouree Rania Benameur, a research executive at Opinium, specialising in financial service market research across thought leadership, brand and communications, stakeholder understanding and product and service development.

 So, how did you get into the industry, and take us through how you got to this point?